Birational description of moduli spaces of rank 2 logarithmic connections: Parabolic connections

-Here $\sigma^*(\boldsymbol{\nu})$ and $d'$ are respectively local exponents and degree given in Lemma 3.7 and Lemma 3.10.
-Therefore, when we consider some caracteristics of moduli spaces of stable parabolic connections, we can freely change degree. \end{proposition}
+Here $\sigma^*(\boldsymbol{\alpha})$, $\sigma^*(\boldsymbol{\nu})$ and $d'$ are a parabolic weight, local exponents and degree given in Lemma 3.10 and Lemma 3.11, respectively.
+Therefore, when we consider some characteristics of moduli spaces of stable parabolic connections, we can freely change degree. \end{proposition}